Age pension rates

 Each year, the Commonwealth Government reviews the fortnightly pension rates.

-The current maximum fortnightly payment rates for 2016/17 are as follows:
+See the current maximum fortnightly payment rates below:

 IMPORTANT: For most people, the Age Pension alone is not enough to fund their retirement goals.
 This is why a healthy superannuation balance is so critical.